zkoss/zkdoc/zk_component_ref/InputElement.md

 ## InputAttributes

-The feature is available since 8.6.1.
+{% include versionSince\| 8.6.1 %} The feature is available since 8.6.1.
 All input elements can set some additional attributes to the input html tag in the component.
 The inputAttributes can take a Map with attribute names as the keys or a String separated by ";" and followed the name=value rule.

 ``` xml
 <bandbox inputAttributes="${map}"></bandbox>